jsr6720/goodreads-csv-to-md/posts/2016-08-09-codependent-no-more.md

 ## My Review 3/5

+### Date Read
+2016/08/09

+### Date Added
+2016/10/11

-Suppose someone told you that you are codependent.
+My Thoughts: Suppose someone told you that you are codependent.
 How would you respond?
 What does that even mean?<br/><br/>This book gives a good anecdotal history of the phrase and it's use.

 ---